MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/using-mobilefirst-cli-to-manage-mobilefirst-artifacts.md

     mfpdev app preview
     ```

 You will be prompted to select which platform to preview and which type of preview to use.
 There are two options of preview: MBS and Browser.

-* MBS - Mobile Browser Simulator.
-Will simulate a mobile device on browser, as well as provide rudimentary Cordova API simulation such as Camera, File Upload, Geolocation and more.
+* MBS - {{ site.data.keys.mf_mbs }}.
+This method simulates a mobile device in a browser, as well as provide rudimentary Cordova API simulation such as Camera, File Upload, Geolocation and more.
 Note: You cannot use the cordova-browser with the MBS option.
 * Browser - Simple Browser Rendering.
-Will present the www resources of the cordova application as a usual browser web page.
+This method presents the www resources of the Cordova application as a usual browser web page.

 > For more details about the preview options see the [Cordova development tutorial](../cordova-apps).